 In southeast India, time will now be marked by the day the tsunami changed everything.

-Just 67 days before, Varghese Paul, a Campus Crusade for Christ staff member in India, brought a group of students to Tarangambadi, a seaside village of 5,000.
+Just 67 days before, Varghese Paul, a Cru staff member in India, brought a group of students to Tarangambadi, a seaside village of 5,000.

 During a 5-day student retreat, 44 college leaders were trained in evangelism and discipleship.
 In the evenings their training became practical.
 Walking around the beaches, the students presented the gospel to 233 of the villagers and fishermen, and handed out over 1,000 gospel tracts.
 In this predominately Hindu country, the students prayed with 147 villagers -- young and old -- who placed their faith in Jesus.

 On December 26, 2004this fishing hamlet was wiped out.

 Word of the tragedy reached Varghese that evening.
 "The first thing that came to our minds was the faces of people -- especially the children -- that we met and spent time with during the camp," he says.
 "We rushed to see the people and to find out what happened to them."

 Cru staff members and many of the same students traveled over damaged roads and collapsed bridges to reach Tarangambadi.
 There they found devastation.

 "There were no houses, no boats at the beaches, no people and no more children," says Varghese.
 "Their pains, sorrow and hunger were painful for us.
 None of us had ever seen such a terrible scene and tragedy."
 For 2 days the group helped in 5 relief camps, distributing food packets and blankets.
 Another group of staff members returned 2 days later to help give away supplies and comfort villagers.